 Since, when uploading the blog post on your website, Facebook pixel code was also installed, this means you can leverage the content and visibility through your Facebook marketing efforts for very little money.
 To learn more about leveraging the Facebook pixel, read my blog post on this topic.

 In summary, the increasing amount of content clutter on the web is making it harder and harder for brand marketers today to get exposure via traditional PR methods.
-The Content Distribution Ecosystem addresses the shift of influencing point in the media landscape to digital publishing and offers brands a way to continue to tap the third-party endorsement power of a strong Public Relations program.
+A Content Distribution Ecosystem approcah addresses the shift of influencing point in the media landscape to digital publishing and offers brands a way to continue to tap the third-party endorsement power of a strong Public Relations program.

 Bill Threlkeld is president of Threlkeld Communications, a content digital marketing and public relations advisory based in Santa Monica, California.
 Threlkeld Communications specializes in content ecosystem campaigns, also known as the Content Distribution Ecosystem, a unique content approach that synchronizes and integrates PR, Social Media, Blogs, Audio, Video, Email Marketing and other content marketing components for systematic distribution and measurable results.